qu-bit1/blog/blog/content/about/_index.md

 ---
 i'm sagar arora from new delhi

-i'm currently doing majors in biological sciences and bioengineering at IIT Kanpur.
+i'm currently doing my majors in biological sciences and bioengineering at IIT Kanpur.

 ---
 - **my interests:**